commercetools/commercetools-jvm-sdk/README.md

 The Sphere Play SDK comprises of two Java libraries designed for building shop applications on top of SPHERE.IO:

-* standalone Java client to access Sphere HTTP APIs
+* standalone Java client for accessing Sphere HTTP APIs
 * SDK for building online shops using the [Play Framework](http://www.playframework.com/)

 ## Building